-- Why have people behaved as they have over the last three months? - Why have attitudes shifted?
+- Why have attitudes shifted?
 Where might they go next?

 Attitudes weren't reshaped and, for the most part, activities weren't driven by the state or other big organisations.
 None of the shifting undercurrents are the product of government policy or systems thinking.
 They are an aggregation of 10m moral choices.